b01lers/bootcamp-training-2020/pwn/example02/example02.md

-Example 2 (30 min): Buffer overflow to win function and win2(int arg) function. win2 requires arguments and some rop

 # PWN Example 02

 This next example will demonstrate how to exploit a buffer overflow to hijack the control flow of a program.
 There are no obvious variables to overwrite, yet an attacker can still call execute code that there is no path to execute.